aws-samples/aws-iot-greengrass-deploy-nvidia-deepstream-on-edge/README.md

 ## AWS IoT Greengrass Deploying NVIDIA DeepStream on Edge
 This is the cloudformation package to demonstrate Machine Learning model deployment at scale with AWS Greengrass on NVIDIA Jetson Devices.
-This demonstrates consists three parts:
+This demonstrates consists four parts:
 1. Create IoT Things and attach certificates for Greengrass core thing and DeepStream app thing, which will later be attached to this Greengrass group
 2. Simulate a DeepStream package to be deployed by Greengrass
 3. Create a Greengrass core with modules attached on AWS Cloud